LikeTheSalad/android-stem/README.md

 Donations ♥
 ---
-If this plugin is useful for you, and if it's within your possibilities, please consider making a one-off donation that will help keeping the development of bug support and new features!
+If this plugin is useful for you, and if it's within your possibilities, please consider making a one-off donation that will help keeping the development of new features and bug support.
 And if you can't make a donation right now, you could also support this plugin by sharing it with your dev friends and colleagues!

 ```xml